Open banking API: What you need to know

 4. Robustness of the technology.

 If you’re a payment services provider (PSP), for example, you may be interested in the appropriateness of your platform for enterprises, or the overall strength of their service.
+If you're a large PSP or financial institution, it’s really important that the API can support your volume of requests—otherwise the customer experience will suffer too.

 5. The user experience.